nstnhfd/music-player/README.md

 open dialog file and select music file to add to list and then play one by one Email:nstnghfri9595995@gmail.com
 # Requirements
-pyqt5
+1-pyqt5
-pygame
+2-pygame
-mutagen
+3-mutagen
-random
+4-random
-time
+5-time
-sys
+6-sys
 # Features
 * Add musics to list
 * play music one by one
-mute music
+* mute music
-unmute music
+* unmute music
-volume up and down
+* volume up and down
-stop music
+* stop music
-next music of list
+* next music of list
-previouse music of list
+* previouse music of list
-show time of played music by progressbar
+* show time of played music by progressbar